 The Church of Agios Georgios (St George) in Karytsi Square, holds a procession through the streets of Athens led by members of the Greek Navy.
 The Church is also famous for its mesmorising hymns sung by the Themistoklis Polykratis’ vocal quarter, which has been singing the Easter hymns for over 120 years.

 Another church to experience musical excellence on Good Friday in Athens is Agia Irini (St Irene) Church located in the central Athens square that is named after her.
 Every Easter, the world famous Greek Byzantine Choir perform hymns and is a favourite among locals.

-The ancient hymn of “Christos Anesti” that you will hear chanted after midnight
+The ancient hymn of “Christos Anesti” is chanted after midnight

 Christos Anesti in Greek:

 Χριστός ανέστη εκ νεκρών, θανάτω θάνατον πατήσας, και τοις εν τοις μνήμασι ζωήν χαρισάμενος.